matthewmueller/sesh/Readme.md

 Sesh was a successful experiment in trying get a type-safe session store.
 I also wanted a smaller API surface.

-As with [gorilla/sessions](https://github.com/gorilla/sessions), scs is much more battle-tested and has a large
+As with [gorilla/sessions](https://github.com/gorilla/sessions), scs is much more battle-tested and has a larger set of session stores.

 The libraries share a similar API: